Get Started now!

 大家好！我是 Royal College of Surgeons Ireland 的二年级医学生，你若有任何对于 RCSI 的疑问，欢迎透过这平台发问。

--by Chang, studying medicine at Royal College of Surgeons in Dublin
+-by Chang, studying medicine in Ireland, at Royal College of Surgeons in Dublin

 I am Shwe from Myanmar (formerly known as Burma).
 I am a final year medical student of the 5-year undergraduate program at RCSI (Royal College of Surgeons in Ireland).
 Growing up in one of the third world countries, I did not have a similar education background or social environment that most of my peers had.
 Studying medicine abroad for me was not very straightforward.
 Cliché to say that I have had cultural shocks and challenges, faced communication/ language barriers, etc. But at the end of the day, everything you are encountering every day, whether good or bad, is a life experience for you to learn.
 Great appreciation to be surrounded by a well diverse community of mature, kind, supportive and professional friends and colleagues at RCSI, which has helped me shape into a better individual!

 အကြံ ဉာဏ် များ တောင်း လိုပါ က ဆက်သွယ် နိုင်ပါတယ် :) နောင်တ ကို နောင် မှ မရအောင် အကောင်ဆုံးရလဒ်အတွက် ကြိုးစားရမယ်!

 -by Shwe current medical student at RCSI, Dublin